 - Passport details, visa information, health issues, travel preferences and frequent flyer information relevant to your travel requirements;

 - Insurance details; and

-- Details required by third parties if you have engaged us to arrange a product on your behalf (for example, a fuel card arranged by us, rewards redeemed through the Capricorn Rewards program, finance brokered by us or insurance and risk protection arranged by us) including name, address, date of birth, gender, marital status, occupation, account details, contact details and financial information.
+- Details required by third parties if you have engaged us to arrange a product on your behalf (for example, a fuel card arranged by us, rewards redeemed through the Capricorn Rewards program or insurance and risk protection arranged by us) including name, address, date of birth, gender, marital status, occupation, account details, contact details and financial information.